Dick Cavett Meets ABBA

 Dick Cavett Meets ABBA is a 1981 television special in which the American television personality Dick Cavett interviewed the Swedish pop group ABBA.
-ABBA also took to the stage, performing nine songs in a so-called "mini-concert".
+The group also took to the stage, performing nine songs in a so-called "mini-concert".
 A one-off broadcast was filmed and produced by Sveriges Television (SVT) in Stockholm, Sweden and broadcast 12 September 1981 as "Dick Cavett Meets ABBA".

 Rehearsals took place at the end of April; while Cavett's interview with the four members was conducted on 27 April 1981.
 The live performances were recorded on 28-29 April 1981.